apache/flink/docs/monitoring/metrics.md

 {% endhighlight %}

-Such metric reporting implementation is a best practice based on our experience working with Datadog.
-It helps developers to find and filter metrics quickly, better categorize metrics, and visualize them on Datadog dashboards.

 ## System metrics

 By default Flink gathers several metrics that provide deep insights on the current state.